 Certain pitfalls that one may encounter in analyzing prehistoric pottery designs have just been mentioned.
 One should beware, however, of giving to every geometrical unit an inner meaning which actually it may not have had by the time the design was drawn.
-It is perfectly true that under certain conditions a wavy line, let us say, between rows of opposed triangles represented a stream flowing between mountains, but that cannot mean that forever after wavy line and triangle held only this meaning, even in the hands of the direct descendants of the original pictorial decorators.
+It is perfectly true that under certain conditions a wavy line, let us say, between rows of opposed triangles represented a stream flowing between mountains, but that cannot meaning, even in the hands of the direct descendants of the original pictorial decorators.
 Somewhere in the line of inheritors, artists were bound to come who used these elements because of their usefulness in achieving a definite composition and not because they wished to represent specific phenomena.
 It may even have been forgotten that certain decorative elements once stood for these phenomena.
-It is hard, for example, to see in most of the geometrical designs of al-'Ubaid and in many of the patterns of Tell Halaf ware any vestiges of pictorial art.
+It is hard, for example, to see in most of the geometrical designs of al-Ubaid and in many of the patterns of Tell Halaf ware any vestiges of pictorial art.
 We should also consider the possibility that among certain peoples painted designs originated purely as geometrical decoration and not as pictorial representation.
 This cannot be proven, but one is reminded of the possibility by the total lack of naturalism in such very primitive pottery as Anau I.

-Cf. Del. en Perse, xiii, pl. xxii, 5, bird symbols.
+C.f.
+Del. on Perse, xm, pl. xxii, 5, bird symbols.